johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Data-Loss-Prevention-Overview.md

 ## User Actions

-The following user actions can send content to the Analysis connector:
+The following user actions can send content to the Data Loss Prevention connector:

 - Paste
 - Print